LibrariesHacked/schema-librarydata/docs/technical-schemas.md

 ---

-[Table Schema](https://frictionlessdata.io/docs/table-schema/) is a standard for writing data 'schemas'.
-It allows for a formal definition of what the columns should be, and what type of data can be in each column.
+[Table Schema](https://frictionlessdata.io/docs/table-schema/) is a standard for writing data schemas.
+It allows for a formal definition of what the columns should be in a dataset, and what type of data can be in each column.

 This allows us to validate data with tools that can check whether files match the specified schema.